 in Pasadena/Los Angeles, CA, April 6-10.
 The grants are reserved for professionals from countries that have traditionally been underrepresented at the SAH conference.
 Generously funded by the Getty Foundation, these grants will allow recipients to participate in the conference and build upon their professional network.

-Purpose This grant program is intended to diversify and internationalize the SAH Annual Conference and membership.
+This grant program is intended to diversify and expand the international attendance of the SAH Annual International Conference and membership.
 Bringing additional international academics, museum professionals, and heritage conservationists to share in and contribute to SAH’s rich resources and network of scholars will further SAH’s mission.

-- Professional working in a college, university, museum or conservation organization that is located in a country that has been underrepresented at the SAH Annual Conference.
+- Professionals working in a college, university, museum or conservation organization that is located in a country that has been underrepresented at the SAH Annual International Conference.
 Such areas of the world include, but are not limited to, Asia, Africa, and Latin America.

-- Current practicing historians of the built environment include:
+- Current practicing professionals of the built environment include: